dwhitena/blog-content/go_plus_dashing/article.md

 ### Dashing setup

 First of all, we will need to install [Dashing](http://dashing.io/).
 This is outlined on there [website](http://dashing.io/).
-For this example, we will start from the default dashing dashboard that can be created with the following command:
+For this example, we will start from the default dashing dashboard that can be created with the following commands:

     dashing new sweet_dashboard_project
+    bundle

+Then the dashboard can be run with:

+	dashing start

+As you will see this project comes with a variety of example widgets.
+However, one nice things about dashing is the huge number of [third party widgets](https://github.com/Shopify/dashing/wiki/Additional-Widgets) we can utilize.

 ### Go job